gtfierro/hod-v1/README.md

     - only if really *really* needed -- can do this after a query anyway

 Tests:
-- [ ] full query tests on known dataset
+- [x] full query tests on known dataset
+    - in progress

 Filters:
 - path predicates: